RanjeetHambire/B-Calculator/README.md

-# Hi, I'm Braxton! 👋
+# Hi, I'm Braston! 👋

 # B-Calculator

-Thise is a simple Calculator created by using simple HTML and CSS.
+This is a simple Calculator created by using simple HTML and CSS.
 This is the simple project it's a part of online learning course.